Types of suspension bridges: Types

+Spans

+Most suspended-deck suspension bridges have three suspended spans: one central span between the towers, and two on the sides between each tower and an anchor.
+Some have a single-suspended-span design, where only the central span is suspended, while the side spans are supported from below and lack hanger cables.
+Examples of single-suspended-span bridges include the Williamsburg Bridge in New York City, and the Ambassador Bridge between Detroit, Michigan and Windsor, Ontario.

 Hybrid types

 Some suspension bridges are of unusual hybrid types.
 Among these are suspension bridges that have an "intermediate deck".
 These bridges have a portion of deck that resembles an underspanned suspension bridge.
 Some of the earliest suspended-deck suspension bridges were of this type, and they continue to be constructed.
 Examples constructed in the 20th century include a viaduct over the river Oberargen near Wangen, Germany.
 A 258 m span of the viaduct has a cable support below the deck, with one end of the cable anchored at a pier and the other end tied into a conventional cable stay.
 The underspanned portion of the span is 172 m long and has three vertical members.